AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 **Today we will spend a little time on a prettier logger and then allow our bot to read and write his own config file on the server.**

+**Credits:** Today's session will include code influenced and partly taken from the [Liora Bot Project](https://jackw01.github.io/liora/index).
+Feel free to look at their code for inspiration.

 ![](https://i.imgur.com/446hSEo.jpg)

 ## Better logging
-This time we will implement a prettier solution for our console logs using Winston for the logging and chalk for the colours.
+To start todays session, we will implement a prettier solution for our console logs using Winston for the logging and chalk for the pretty colours.

+You know the drill, grab what we need from npm and then let's get busy.

 ```bash
 npm i -S winston chalk
 ```

+Winston is working with log levels and colours so let's start by setting up some sensible defaults.
+Right now we will mostly work with error, warn and info but lateron, those other levels will be used too.

 ```javascript
 // File: src/index.js